YoStM/ystm-vedeu/readme.md

 ### Development
     - [x] Create app entry point - index.php
     - [ ] Components
-        - [ ] Create several "components" to be included on webpage dynamically - i.e. header, footer, forms, etc...
+        - [ ] Create several "components" to be included on webpage dynamically i.e. headers, navbars, footers, etc.
         - [ ] Structure the components so they are easy to include and dynamic.
     - [ ] Accessibility feature
         - [ ] Colors